Umesh-Mathulkar/totalitycorp-frontend-challenge/README.md

 This section provides information about the deployment of the e-commerce website.

-The application is deployed on Netlify at [link to deployed application].
-The deployment process involved setting up continuous integration and continuous deployment (CI/CD) pipelines to automatically build and deploy the application whenever changes were pushed to the code repository.
+The application is deployed on Netlify at https://e-store-totality.netlify.app/.

 ## Future Improvements